Antramos/BDA_2024_2025/README.md

 Márcia,

-The notebooks to be evaluated for databricks until now is:
+The notebooks to be evaluated for databricks so far are:

 "databricks_step_by_step_part1.ipynb"  ==> fake news dataset load and model creation (fake [0], real [1])
 "databricks_step_by_step_part2.ipynb"  ==> streaming simmulation with datasets of tweets to be predicted by the model.